julioalucero/julioalucero.github.com/source/_posts/2013-02-10-inaugurating-the-blog.markdown

 categories: about
 ---

-This is my new blog where the idea is write one post per month.
+This is the first post of my blog.
+So now I should just start to write...

-### About What?
+### Write about What?

-I'm a web developer and my favourite language is Ruby, so here you can find some post about Ruby & friends.
+Mmmm...
+I'm a web developer and my favourite language at the moment is Ruby, so here probably you will find some post about Ruby & friends...

-### How are the Ruby's friends?
+### Ok, but how are the Ruby's friends?

-To me the Ruby's friends can be all relationship with POO, Agile Development, some another languages like javascript, all about web development and so on.
+At least to me the Ruby's friends would be all relationship with POO, Agile and Pragmatic software development, something for another languages like javascript, etc. The list would be very long but in short it will be about development in general.